 On Patrol, the official magazine for the United Service Organizations, debunked this theory when they pointed out how impossible it would have been for the gunmen to see that far onto the enemy ships to make the distinction.
 The truth is that it was simply a popular design inspired by French uniforms.

-9. The Navy Was Notorious For Their Terrible Uniform
+9. The Navy Was Notorious For Its Impractical Uniform

 No, not the bell bottoms.
 The Navy Times reported in 2016 that the blue and grey Navy Work Uniform (NWU) would be phased out over the next three years, after sailors continued to complain about dangerous factors like lack of flame protection.